Facebook New Pages Experience Guide

 Description automatically generated

-On the main page, users can edit their profile picture, cover photo, and Bio section.
+On the main page, users can edit their profile picture, cover photo, and Bio section (also known as the Intro section).
 Users should utilize a professional photo for their profile picture and partner with their marketing departments to add a company-approved cover photo.
-The Bio section is allocated 101 characters of space.
-Users should add key licensing and disclosure information if not already disclosed somewhere on the main page, such as:
+The Bio/Intro section is allocated 101 characters of space.
+Users can add key licensing and disclosure information if not already disclosed somewhere in the Details About section, such as:

 • Company NMLS ID